algorand/go-algorand/data/transactions/logic/README.md

 dynamically, while being evaluated.
 If the program exceeds its budget, it fails.

-The total program cost of a _delegated_ Smart Signature program must no exceed 20,000 (consensus parameter LogicSigMaxCost).

-The total program cost of all _contract_ signatures in a group must not exceed 20,000 (consensus parameter LogicSigMaxCost) times the number of transactions in the group that are not signed by delegated Smart Signatures.
+The total program cost of all Smart Signatures in a group must not exceed 20,000 (consensus parameter LogicSigMaxCost) times the number of transactions in the group.

-More intuitively --- Delegated Smart Signatures receive 20,000 opcode units, which they are free to use, but are not shared.
-All other transactions receive 20,000 opcode units each, which are shared among the Contract Smart Signatures.

 ## Execution Environment for Smart Contracts (Applications)